 One of the most common excuses for people not reading the Bible is that they don’t feel like the Bible applies to them.
-However, as Robby Gallaty explains in this video, the Bible continues to be relevant to us in our modern context.
+However, as author and senior pastor of Long Hollow Baptist Church, Robby Gallaty, explains in this video, the Bible continues to be relevant to us in our modern context.
 The HEAR journaling method, developed by Pastor Robby, is a tool to help people better read the Bible and hear what God has to say to them.

 The entire video is above, and the complete transcript is below.